 Yes.
 Chiropractic x-ray technicians can use any 6 out of the 48 hours fortheir required continuing education credit; however, Dr. Vlasuk alsooffers separate 6-hour x-ray CE courses twiceeach year that are designed for more advanced training.

-Experienced x-ray techs from all specialties, as well as doctors, are welcome toattend these 6-hour x-ray CE courses, but they are not designed for the beginning student.
+(Experienced x-ray techs from all specialties, as well as doctors, are welcome to attend the 6-hour Continuing Education courses, but they are not designed for the beginning student.)

 Do these hours count for DC re-licensure CE credit?